liebermeister/model-balancing/README.md

 Matlab: To run model balancing in matlab, please have a look at the demo scripts in matlab/demo and adjust them to your model and data.
 For help in matlab, see 'help model-balancing'.
 For HTML documentation of the matlab code, see matlab/doc.

-Python: To run model balancing in python, your model and input data need to be encoded in a json file.
-To generate this json file format from model and data files (in SBML / SBtab formats), you can use the matlab function cvxpy_problem_data_structure.m (as shown in the demo script matlab/demo/demo_cmb_experimental_data.m).
-The json format structure, see 'help matlab/model-balancing/cmb-cvxpy/cvxpy_problem_data_structure' in matlab.
+Python: To run model balancing in python, your model and input data need to be encoded in a JSON file.
+To generate this file format from model and data files (in SBML / SBtab formats), you can use the matlab function cvxpy_problem_data_structure.m (as shown in the demo script matlab/demo/demo_cmb_experimental_data.m).
+For a description of the JSON format structure, see 'help matlab/model-balancing/cmb-cvxpy/cvxpy_problem_data_structure' in matlab.

 Example data and model files can be found in the folder "resources".